 You know an occurrence is common when it gets its own top-10 highlight reel.
 This YouTube video, “Top 10 Forklift Accidents,” shows that forklift safety is something worth thinking about.

 And while nearly 6 million people may have found those forklift accidents hilarious, chances are you wouldn’t be laughing if they happened in your workplace.

 There were an average of 107 forklift accident deaths annually between 1981 and 1990 — not to mention more than 33,000 serious injuries and over 61,000 minor injuries.
-Forklift accidents have resulted in approximately 85 deaths, over 34,000 serious injuries, and more than 61,000 minor injuries every year since 1981.
+In fact, forklift accidents have resulted in approximately 85 deaths, over 34,000 serious injuries, and more than 61,000 minor injuries every year since 1981.

 How do forklift accidents happen?

 Plenty of things can cause forklift accidents in the workplace.
 Here are a few of the most common reasons people get hurt while using forklifts: